HomeMy WebLinkAboutCI-199Page 1 of 3 // CI-199

 establish alley access as the preferred street pattern for all new

-residential development, with limited exceptions based on site-
+residential development, with limited exceptions based on site-specific

 This inconsistency appears to be the result of recent amendments